pikselinweb/user-management/README.md

 ## Running App

-After install depencies with `npm start` command you can run json server and Angular development easily.
+After install depencies with `npm start` command you can run json server and Angular development server easily.

 ## Rules